bougassaa/react-to-html-element/README.md

 There are points to know to allow the proper functioning of this package:

 - If you rewrite the `connectedCallback` method of the returned component always call the parent by doing: `super.connectedCallback();`
+- The `children`, `rootElement` and `ref` properties do not need to be declared, they will be automatically injected into the component.
 - Do not use these properties in your components: `custom` `custom-parent` `custom-state`
 - If you encounter a problem of [FOUC](https://en.wikipedia.org/wiki/Flash_of_unstyled_content), flickering, glitch (visual problem), add these CSS rules:
 ```css